 UGPTI's proposal, which follows, contains information and data that are privileged, confidential, and/or proprietary to UGPTI.
 This information and data is not made available for public review, and is submitted on a confidential basis only in response to a specific customer request.
 The information contained herein is protected as codified and any improper use, distribution, or reproduction is specifically prohibited.
 No license or right of any kind whatsoever is granted to any third party to use the information contained herein unless a written agreement exists between UGPTI and the third party that desires access to the information.
 The information contained herein is submitted for purposes of review and evaluation in connection with UGPTI's response to the specific request denoted herein.
-No other use of the information and data contained herein is permitted without the express written permission of UGPTI.
-Under no condition should the information contained herein be provided in any manner whatsoever to any third party without first receiving the express written permission of UGPTI.
+No other use of the information and data contained herein is provided in any manner whatsoever to any third party without first receiving the express written permission of UGPTI.

-Due Date: July 20, 2017
+Due Date: July 30, 2018 Opportunity Number: NA Version: July 27, 2018

-Opportunity Number: Mehrer

-Version: July 14, 2017